 - New outside storage of equipment or materials that are considered "floatable" is not allowed (p.
-21). - New basements are not allowed below the freeboard level for residential portions of mixed-use structures (p.
+20). - New basements are not allowed below the freeboard level for residential portions of mixed-use structures (p.
 10).
 An existing basement in a redeveloped or substantially improved structure is not allowed to remain if it is in residential use (p.
 10 and 14-15).
 New basements are allowed for non-residential portions of mixeduse structures.
 Must meet freeboard requirements and be floodproofed (p.
 10-11).
 An existing basement in a redeveloped or substantially improved structure is allowed to remain if it is in non-residential use and floodproofed (p.
-10-11 and 14-16). - An emergency response and preparedness plan is required (p.
-19).
+10-11 and 14-16).